openstack/contributor-guide/doc/source/common/irc.rst

 ============

-In OpenStack all the meetings are happening either on generic meeting channels channels, like #openstack-meeting or #openstack-meeting-cp, or on specific project channels.
-Check the
-`list of meetings <http://eavesdrop.openstack.org/#meetings>`__ for meetings times, IRC channels, and archives of meetings.
+In OpenStack all the meetings are happening either on generic meeting channels channels like #openstack-meeting, or on specific project channels.
+Check the `list of meetings <http://eavesdrop.openstack.org/#meetings>`__ for meetings times, IRC channels, and archives of meetings.